Crozwords/Crozwords/HallOfFame.md

-👋 Hi, I’m @Crozwords and i want to introduce you to a fun discord event running for all of 2023!!!
+👋 Hi, I’m @Crozwords and i want to introduce you to a fun competitive discord event for all streamers!

 **INTRODUCING** - **HALL OF FAME**